SAP-samples/fiori-tools-samples/cap/cap-fiori-mta/README.md

 # Getting Started
-Build and deploy a CAP Project API with a Fiori Elements UI and a managed approuter configuration hosted on SAP Business Technology Platform (BTP)
+Build and deploy a CAP Project API with a Fiori Elements UI and a managed approuter configuration hosted on SAP Business Technology Platform (BTP).

 ## Prerequisites
 These are only required if deploying to Cloud Foundry (CF)